Please ensure Javascript is enabled for purposes of website accessibility

 The best coffee stocks for both conservative and adventurous investors

-Starbucks’ management is confident it has the financial strength to make investments for the long term while navigating short-term challenges.
+Starbucks’ new management is confident it has the financial strength to make investments for the long term while navigating short-term challenges.
 And it’s worth noting that the company has steadily raised its dividends, while SBUX stock has tended to outperform the S&P during past bull markets.

 As always, you should do your homework and ensure an investment fits your portfolio before you jump in.
 Popularity and profitability don’t always go hand in hand.